Ayor-makuac/poultry-farm-management/backend/README.md

 # Poultry Farm Management System - Backend API

 ## Overview
-This is the backend API for the Poultry Farm Management System built with Node.js, Express, and MySQL.
+This is the backend API for the Poultry Farm Management System built with Node.js, Express, and MongoDB.

 ## Prerequisites
-- Node.js (v14 or higher)
+- Node.js (v18 or higher)
-- MySQL (v5.7 or higher)
+- MongoDB (local server or hosted cluster such as MongoDB Atlas)
 - npm or yarn

 ## Installation